sidney-eliot/3d-artists-handbook/content/zbrush.md

 >[!question] How to get rid of the empty document border?
 >
->When ever ZBrush is on a different monitor resolution, or you change that monitors scale size, you will have to redo the following steps (something I despise).
+>When ever ZBrush is on a different monitor resolution, or you change that monitor's scale size, you will have to redo the following steps (something I despise).
 >
 >1.
 In the Documents Menu toggle `WSize` and click `NewDocument`
 >2.
 Now your canvas will be empty, to get back your SubTools drag on the Canvas once and press T. The angle at which you pull out your tool and how big you pull it is completely irrelevant and will not mess up your tool